andychen166/trajectory-data-and-video/trajectory_dataset_1/readme.txt

-The repository saves a sample video and vehicle trajectories of the paper ¡°A Novel Framework for Automatic Vehicle Trajectory Extraction and Denoising from Aerial Videos¡±, which was submitted to Transportation Research Part C: Emerging Technologies (trajectory special issue).
+The repository saves a sample video and vehicle trajectories of the paper A Novel Framework for Automatic Vehicle Trajectory Extraction and Denoising from Aerial Videos, which was submitted to Transportation Research Part C: Emerging Technologies (trajectory special issue).
 If you think the video and data are useful for your work, please cite our paper as follows:

 Xinqiang Chen, Zhibin Li, Lei Qi and Yongsheng Yang, A Novel Framework for Automatic Vehicle Trajectory Extraction and Denoising from Aerial Videos, submitted to Transportation Research Part C: Emerging Technologies.